Skip to main content

 Warning: The default SSL certificate on the Appliance is a self-signed certificate created by Speechmatics, which is not signed by any Certificate Authority.
 Your HTTP client or web browser may warn that this is insecure.
 This warning can be suppressed, for example with cURL by adding the --insecure flag, however customers who are serious about security should not be using the self-signed certificate.
 We recommend uploading your own SSL certificate to the Appliance.
 Instructions for doing this can be found below.

-Important: We have added --insecure to some of them cURL examples in this document so that the command trusts the self-signed certificate.
+Important: We have added --insecure to some of the cURL examples in this document so that the command trusts the self-signed certificate.
 You won't need this option once you've uploaded your own certificate and configured your own system to trust it.

 Speech API Example

-curl --insecure -L -X GET "https://${APPLIANCE_HOST}/v1.0/user/1/jobs/"
+curl --insecure -L -X 'GET' "https://${APPLIANCE_HOST}/v2/jobs/"

-Using your own SSL certificate and Private Key
+Using your Own SSL certificate and Private Key

-To use your own SSL certificate you'll need to upload your certificate file as well as the associated private key file.
+To use your own SSL certificate, you'll need to upload your certificate file as well as the associated private key file.

 • The private key file normally has a '.key' extension and should look similar to the example below.